-Manju Ahuja is Frazier Family Chair of Information Systems at the University of Louisville.
-She has previously held faculty positions at the Kelley School of Business (Indiana University), Florida State University, and Pennsylvania State University.
-Dr. Ahuja has been ranked among the top 100 researchers in the field of Information Systems worldwide by a variety of sources (e.g., 27th among the researchers publishing in top three Information Systems journals for the period 2017-2019).
-She appears on the Stanford University’s list of top 2% scientists in the world.
+Dr. Manju Ahuja is the Frazier Family Professor of Information Systems at the College of Business.
+She has been ranked among the top 50 researchers in the field of Information Systems worldwide by various sources and appears on Stanford University’s list of top 2% scientists in the world.

-Manju has held visiting scholar appointments at premier institutions across the world, including HEC (Paris), University of New South Wales (Sydney, Australia), Bocconi University (Milan, Italy), National University of Singapore, University of California (Irvine), and the University of Hawaii at Manoa.
+She has held visiting scholar appointments at premier institutions across the world.
 She has received four National Science Foundation grants totaling over $2,000,000 for her research on IT workforce issues.
-Her research has been cited by publications such as Wall Street Journal, New York Times, Forbes, Times of India, London School of Economics Business Review, INSEAD Knowledge, Strategy+Business, Computerworld, and others.
+Her research has been cited by publications such as Wall Street Journal, New York Times, Forbes, Times of India, LSE (London School of Economics) Business Review, and other outlets.

 - PhD (Management Information Systems) University of Pittsburgh